-We have a set of three values which were developed through engagement with patients, communities and staff.
+We have in place a set of three values which are established within the Health Board.
+These values were developed through engagement with patients, communities and staff.
 These are important to us and shape all that we do, every day.
 Our values are: